Lauren Markham

 Lauren Markham is an American journalist and writer.

-Markham graduated from Vermont College of Fine Arts.
-She was an editor at Virginia Quarterly Review and her work appeared in Mother Jones.
+Markham graduated from Middlebury College and received an M.F.A from Vermont College of Fine Arts.
+She was an editor at Virginia Quarterly Review and her work appeared in numerous magazines and journals, including The Atlantic and Mother Jones.

-Markham teaches at Ashland University, St. Mary’s College of California, and the University of San Francisco.
-Her book A Map of Future Ruins was the runner-up for the 2025 Dayton Literary Peace Prize for non-fiction.
+Markham teaches at St. Mary’s College of California, and the University of San Francisco.
+She is the author of The Far Away Brothers, A Map of Future Ruins, which was the runner-up for the 2025 Dayton Literary Peace Prize for non-fiction, and Immemorial.